Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Welcome to the course specific research guide page for FITV 3648 - Television, Race, and Civil Rights.
-This guide was created for Professor Monk-Payton and her students.
+This guide was created for Professor Monk-Payton and the students enrolled in FITV 3648 - Television, Race, and Civil Rights.
 It contains links to recommended books, databases, and archives.
 Start your research by downloading the pdf handout.
 To schedule a consultation with your course librarian, email email@example.com.
 Use the Ask a Librarian chat service for 24/7 research assistance.

 For additional titles, search the Catalog subjects: